j2udev/dotfiles/README.md

 j baz
 ```

-You can install Autojump with
+You can install it with

 ```zsh
 brew install autojump